LilianDK/nonaco/README.md

 ---

 <p align="center"> In this repository I am exploring Shinylive for building my personal homepage deployed on Github Pages.
 Shinylive is a new application for running Shiny Apps entirely, severless, in a browser.
-Shinylive joins the programming frameworks for sharing intelligent/data applications such as streamlit, gradio etc. etc.
+Shinylive joins the programming frameworks for sharing intelligent/data applications such as streamlit, gradio etc. etc. Though one must keep in mind that shinylive is actively in development, therefore there are limitations and frequent updates are to be expected.
+But it is already so so so sosososososo awwwwwwesome! <3 For my purposes I have rendered my Shiny app into a HTML static file (see the three methods to use Shinylive applications in Ramin's repo linked in the References section below).
     <br>
 </p>